Names of the Islamic State: Media style guides

 The Associated Press originally opted to use ISIL, believing Levant to be the most accurate translation.
 After the name change to IS, it has switched to referring to the "Islamic State group".
 The AP's guide is used by many media organisations.

 BBC News chose to refer to it as "Islamic State group", "so-called islamic State", or "self-styled Islamic State" in the first instance, shortening it to IS on subsequent mentions.
 In face of criticism from politicians, it stood by the decision, arguing Daesh was pejorative and that its approach was necessary to maintain impartiality.

 NPR uses "Islamic State" with the optional use of qualifiers in the first instance, then ISIS thereafter.

 USA Today "identifies the group as the Islamic State, the Islamic State militant group, or the Islamic State extremist group."

 The New York Times uses "Islamic State", choosing to explain it in context.

 The Guardian, and its sister paper The Observer, uses "Islamic State" at first mention and "ISIS" thereafter.
 (It does not uppercase acronyms).
 It chose "ISIS" over "ISIL" as being more usual in British media.
 In September 2014 it was considering switching to "IS", but by April 2016 had not done so, but instead used ISIS.
 Following the name change, it moved to "Islamic State (ISIS)" at first mention, and thereafter IS.

 Iran's news outlets such as state-owned Press TV use the name "Daesh Takfiri" (see Iran and ISIL).

 Financial Times chose to stick with ISIS even after the group's name change.

 Several newspapers published by Metro International such as the Toronto edition sourced from the Toronto Star uses "Daesh".

+Malaysian newspapers, such as Harian Metro, Kosmo!, and New Straits Times, refer the group as "IS" and sometimes as "Daesh".